 The marine reserve’s laws in this location are highly restrictive, with no commercial fishing permitted and extensive “no-take zones” where all fishing activities are forbidden.

 Longline and krill fishing is only allowed during the colder months when albatrosses, krill-eating penguins, seals, and whales are few or non-existent.
+The transportation and use of heavy crude oil and the misuse of natural resources are also restricted.

 4. Coral Sea Commonwealth Marine Reserve